-Effective price discrimination is costly to implement and this cost represents pure waste.
+In addition, when price discrimination is implemented, it is costly to implement and this cost represents pure waste.
 For example, music producers love Digital Rights Management (DRM) because it enables them to price discriminate.
 The reason that DVDs have country codes, for example, is to prevent cheap DVDs sold in one country from being resold in another country where they have a higher price.
 Yet the effect of DRM is to reduce the usefulness of the product.
 One of the reasons the black market in MP3s is not threatened by legal electronic sales is that the unprotected MP3 is a superior product to the DRM protected legal product.
 Similarly, producers of computer software sell crippled products to consumers in an effort to price discriminate and preserve their more lucrative corporate market.
 One consequence of price discrimination by monopolists, especially intellectual monopolists, is that they artificially degrade their products in certain markets so as not to compete with other more lucrative markets.

 So, monopoly has many bad consequences.
-Through a series of case studies, we use this chapter to document some of the more egregious problems in the case of patents.
-We discuss the problems of copyrights (or wrongs) in the next chapter.
+Through a series of case studies, we use this chapter to document some of the more egregious problems in the case of intellectual monopoly.
+We focus here on patents, examining the many problems of copyrights in the next chapter.